 Cacao chocolate shops in Portland draw a clear distinction between hot chocolate and drinking chocolate.
 For the uninitiated, drinking chocolate is an ancient, heady, and deliciously thick concoction, generally served in small portion sizes, for a little goes a long way.
-These are the drinking chocolates that are most typically served in Barcelona, Belgium and other parts of the old world; an intense, deep, and very adult drink.
+These are the drinking chocolates that are most typically served in Barcelona, Belgium, and other parts of the old world; an intense, deep, and very adult drink.
 Even if you are someone who does not usually get excited about this sort of thing, do not skip this special treat.
 Joanna, for example, had convinced herself that she was a chocolate eater, not drinker, claiming, “I want the flavor to linger, and when it’s liquid, the experience is just too rushed!”
-But there is not one thing Nestle’s-Quick about this drink.
+But there is nothing Nestle’s-Quick about this drink.
 It lingers in the best way possible.
 Long after the velvety-smooth richness finally and regrettably left our palates, the mere memory of the moment made us smile.

 Cacao’s hot chocolates are also quite pleasing, and far above average.
 These are made with a 50% milk to chocolate ratio which is just the right amount of punch without being too heavy.
-They are lightly frothed, and come in either a dark 72%, or a lighter 65% cacao variety.
+They are lightly frothed and come in either a dark 72% or a lighter 65% cacao variety.
 These are the perfect reviving agents for a brisk autumn day.

 As we drank from the tiny cups filled with the warm oozing liquid, elation washed over us, and we were in orbit.
 An extraordinary chocolate buzz had set in.
 We were firing-off questions with a hyperactive, sugar and caffeine-induced fervor, oohing and ahhing over the glass-covered displays, and whispering and giggling to each other like we were teenagers on a class field trip.

 One of the owners, Jesse Mannis, took it all in stride, placating us with more chocolate samples, and patiently answering all of our questions.
-Without a trace of condescension or l’ennui, he appeared delighted and amused at our enthusiasm; this is clearly a man who has followed one of his life’s greatest passions.
+Without a trace of condescension or ennui, he appeared delighted and amused at our enthusiasm; this is clearly a man who has followed one of his life’s greatest passions.
 We also suspect that he may be accustomed to the light-headed and woozy effect that Cacao has on otherwise rational and calm adults.

 Jesse, who cut his chops at Fran’s chocolates for over 10 years, and business partner Aubrey Lindley, opened Cacao Chocolate in September 2006.
-They are thrilled at their location, rave about wonderful people they have met in Portland, and possess a unique welcoming esprit that makes this a warm, comfortable and delightful atmosphere.
+They are thrilled at their location, rave about wonderful people they have met in Portland, and possess a unique welcoming esprit that makes this a warm, comfortable, and delightful atmosphere.
 Together, they have made Cacao a food and gift destination for Portlanders.
 We think it is a fantastic spot for a rendezvous, platonic and romantic alike, and is a refreshing change from the typical routine for the office worker’s mid-morning or afternoon coffee break.

 The London Telegraph asked, “Does Portland have the best chocolate shop in the world?”
 There are so many things that the Cacao chocolate shops do right, it is hard to list them all.
 Despite the fact that these are expensive chocolates, anyone with a bit of extra pocket change can find something satisfying and delicious to buy.
-There are tablets of all kinds that are just the right size to satisfy a craving; fine chocolate-covered and nut-sprinkled toffees for just under two dollars, and unsuspectingly good Celtic salted butter caramels displayed next to the register.
+There are tablets of all kinds that are just the right size to satisfy a craving; fine chocolate-covered and nut-sprinkled toffees for just under two dollars and unsuspectingly good Celtic salted butter caramels displayed next to the register.
 In their subtle packaging, these could be easy to miss, but do yourself a favor and don’t pass them up.
 They are addictive.

 - Phone: 503-241-0656.
 Heathman: 403-274-9510